miguelmota/solidity-audit-checklist/README.md

 - [ ] The length of each stage of the crowdsale is properly configured (e.g. presale, public sale).
 - [ ] Specified which functions are intented to be controlled by the owner only (e.g. pausing crowdsale, progressing crowdsale stage, enabling distribution of tokens, etc..).
 - [ ] The crowdsale vesting logic is tested.
+- [ ] The crowdsale has a fail-safe mode that when enabled by owner, restricts calls to function and enables refund functionality.
 - [ ] The crowdsale has a fallback function in place if it makes reasonable sense.
 - [ ] The fallback function does not accept call data or only accepts prefixed data to avoid function signature collisions.
 - [ ] Imported contracts have been previously audited.
 - [ ] Token transfer statements are wrapped in a `require`.
-- [ ] Conditions are checked using `require` before operations and state changes.
 - [ ] Using `require` and `assert` properly.
 Only use `assert` for things that should never happen, typically used to validate state after making changes.
 - [ ] Using `keccak256` instead of the alias `sha3`.
 - [ ] Protected from ERC20 short address attack. [[?](https://vessenes.com/the-erc20-short-address-attack-explained/)].